lenon/ansible-davmail/README.md

-# ansible-davmail
+# owa-to-pop3

 Suppose that you work for a company that uses Outlook as their email solution.
-If you want to sync this email account with another client (like Gmail or Fastmail), you can do it using POP3.
+If you want to sync your email account with another client (like Gmail or Fastmail), you can do it using POP3.
 But if the POP3 access is disabled, you're almost out of luck.
 Unless if you use something like [DavMail][davmail].